noormanyulizarp/toptal-ui-api-automation/README.md

-# toptal-ui-api-automation
-for top tal testing purpose only

 # Youtube Music Automation

 Here was the source code for music.youtube.com.
 The automation test was build based on `selenium` using `robot-framework` as the framework, it has `.robot` script and it's configuration, robot framework are based paython